mqtthiqs/at-doc/docs/modules/comb.md

 ![A screenshot showing Play feeding into Comb and Agitation agitating Comb's transposition](../assets/images/modules/comb/comb-tips-reverb.png)

 Early digital reverberation units (now refered to as [Schröder reverbs](https://ieeexplore.ieee.org/document/6161610)) worked by simply feeding the input signal through several dampened comb filters in parallel.
-With **Mix** around 20%, make a cloud of a dozen comb filters with frequencies around 20-50 Hz (around the ear's integration time).
-Set **Damp** around 20% will get you a relatively natural reverberation, where the global decay time controls the reverb time.
+With **Mix** around 20%, make a cloud of a dozen comb filters with frequencies around 20-50 Hz (the ear's integration time).
+Set **Damp** around 20% will get you a relatively natural reverberation, where the global decay time controls the reverb time (Snapshot 7).
 Adjust **Predelay** to taste; slightly and slowly agitating **Transpose** will help attenuating some the metallic resoance.

 ### At time rate

 ![A screenshot showing Gen feeding into Comb to produce delay effects](../assets/images/modules/comb/comb-tips-time-rate.png)

-A comb filter is a very short delay... but _Comb_ also supports longer delay!
+A comb filter is a very short delay... but _Comb_ also does longer delay!
 These will be heard as normal repetitions, so you can use _Comb_ as (a set of) regular delays, with some twists.
 Add a single comb filter towards the lower frequencies, and put **Transposition** all the way down; you can reach delay times up to about half a second (2 Hz). **Decay** then controls the delay feedback, and the other controls well... you will have to experiment for yourself!
 Remember that everything (especially frequency/delay time) is modulatable.